 St. Paul is home to a diverse mix of dog breeds.
 Some of the most popular breeds in the city are Pit Bulls, Lab mixes, Labrador Retrievers, German Shepherd mixes, German Shepherds, and Poodles.
 No matter which breed you end up bringing into your family, your new pup will have many of its canine peers across the city.

-Basset Hounds Everywhere in Minnesota
+Pugs Everywhere in Minnesota

 See all the locations in Minnesota for this breed